0xjeffmann/Main/README.md

 I'm currently seeking to transition into the cybersecurity industry, leveraging my diverse background and transferable skills gained from a successful career in real estate and military experience.
 My strengths include effective communication, adaptability, collaboration, attention to detail and problem-solving.
 I have a proven track record of success with the ability of interacting with professionals at all levels and am eager to apply these skills in a cybersecurity role.

-## Skills & Project
+## Skills & Projects
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]
+Currently working on these projectsto help build foundational skills.
+Created SOPs to use as a guide and made them public for others to learn from and/or for others to teach me.

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|